The Phoenix skyline against South Mountain

 Doug Campos-Outcalt

-Doug Campos-Outcalt Faculty, Zuckerman College of Public Health, University of Arizona
+Doug Campos-Outcalt Chair, Department of Family, Community and Preventive Medicine, College of Medicine (Phoenix), University of Arizona

 Dr. John Shufeldt